Shanty town: Africa

 In 2016, 62% of Africa's population was living in shanty towns.

 Squatter camps in South Africa typically use cheap, and easily acquired building materials such as corrugated tin sheets to build shacks.
 Offering very little protection against extreme weather conditions, these squatter camps, often built near streams or rivers due to the steady water supply, are often subjected to flash floods.
 They are also prone to runaway fires due to the close proximity they are built in.
 They often cause a great deal of damage to naturally occurring ecosystems, both directly, and indirectly.
 An example of severe indirect damage is the use of washing detergents, and refuse disposal in the nearby water source, which can often be seen for hundreds of kilometers down stream.

-Due to the lack of infrastructure, and the cost of basic services, such as water and electricity, the overall squatted area is often barren, with the ground sweeped and stamped to minimise dust, and where gardening is simply impossible and unaffordable.
+Due to the lack of infrastructure, and the cost of basic services, such as water and electricity, the overall squatted area is often barren, with the ground swept and stamped to minimise dust, and where gardening is simply impossible and unaffordable.
 Illegal and dangerous electricity connections are abundant, another danger for fires, and electrical accidents.

 The Joe Slovo squatter camp, in Cape Town, houses an estimated 20,000 people.
 Shack dwellers in South Africa organise themselves in groups such as Abahlali baseMjondolo and Western Cape Anti-Eviction Campaign.

 In Nairobi, the capital of Kenya, Kibera has between 200,000 and 1 million residents.
 There is no running water and inhabitants use a flying toilet in which faeces are collected in a plastic bag then thrown away.
 Mathare is a collection of slums which contain around 500,000 people.
 In Zambia, the informal housing areas are known as kombonis and approximately 80% of the people in the capital Lusaka are living in them.